-We offer a functional curriculum designed for students who have needs that cannot be met by the regular school curriculum.
+We offer a functional adapted curriculum designed for students who have needs that cannot be met by the regular school curriculum.

 The focus of our teaching is to provide Individual Education Programmes (IEPs).
-They are developed by the classroom teacher in consultation with parents, caregivers and other professionals and supportive services, and are regularly reviewed, evaluated and updated.
+They are compiled by the classroom teacher in consultation with parents, caregivers and other professionals and supportive services, and are regularly reviewed, evaluated and updated.

 Students with special needs include those with learning difficulties, behavioural problems, visual and hearing impairments, intellectual disability, developmental delay, speech/language delays, communication and learning disorders, physical and multiple disabilities.